Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity: Shortcomings of the zero-padding

+Our first observation is that the rank-heterogeneous federated LoRA with zero-padding tends to perform worse than rank-homogeneous LoRA, whenever the dataset quality varies significantly over the clients (will be shown later in \Cref{sec:results}, \Cref{fig:distil_albert}).
+Here, we have varied the dataset quality of each clients by drawing local data from Dirichlet distribution, as in \citet{lin2021fednlp}.
+Here, the client with larger and more balanced datasets are considered of higher quality, as they achieve higher local accuracy during the early training.
+We have assigned higher ranks to the higher-quality clients.

-where the number of zero-padded columns will be $r_1 - r_2$.
-By averaging the zero-padded weight updates, the left $r_1$ columns may retain the same relative scale as the original weight upate.
-However, the remaining $r_2$ columns may have the relative scale of $\nicefrac{1}{k}$, having their impact on the overall model much diminished as the number of clients grow.
-In this sense, the conventional zero-padding strategy can be deemed suboptimal in retaining the information of the high-quality client.
+\paragraph{Why can zero-paddings hurt?} We hypothesize that such unexpected underperformance of zero-padding is due to the fact that padded zeros tend to dilute useful information captured by high-quality clients.
+To see this, consider averaging $k$ weight matrices $A_1,\tilde{A}_2,\ldots,\tilde{A}_k$ where $A_1$ is of rank $r_1$ and $\tilde{A}_i$ are of rank $r_2 < r_1$, which is zero-padded with $r_1 - r_2$ all-zero rows.
+By averaging, the top $r_2$ rows may retain the same relative scale as the original weight.
+However, the remaining $r_1-r_2$ rows may have the relative scale of $\nicefrac{1}{k}$, having their impact on the overall model much diminished as the number of clients grow.

+Indeed, our empirical analysis supports this hypothesis; \Cref{tab:client_a_comparison} compares the accuracy achieved by high-rank clients before and after aggregating the information from low-rank clients.
+We observe that the accuracy degrades severely after aggregation, suggesting that useful information of the high-rank clients has been lost during aggregation (see \Cref{synthetic_case} for more detailed setup).